parkermac/LO/pre/river/README.md

 ---

 `make_historical.py` - the main tool for getting historical flow data.
+This was recoded in November 2022 to make it easier to just do one year at a time and then concatenate it with previous saved data.
+Much faster and more reliable, but requires you to edit the code each time, and to get up-to-date ROMS extractions first.

 INPUT:

 Raw data from XML (USGS), or scraped from html (EC), using the functions in river_functions.py.
 For the USGS data you can simply hand it a date range and it will quickly return 40 years of daily flow data.
 For EC data it is more complicated.
-I think that it works like this: over a range in the last 18 months you can get data using a date range, just like for USGS.
-Earlier than this you need to scrape the "historical" data from a table on a web page, a year at a time.
-When I did this in April 2021, I was able to get historical data through 2019, and current data for 2020.
-In previous work on this archive I sometimes encountered times (maybe later in the year) when there was a gap between the two data sources.
-A workaround (currently commented out in the code) is to use as-run river extractions from LiveOcean forcing files.
+Typically over a range in the last 18 months you can get data using a date range, just like for USGS.
+Earlier than this you need to scrape the "historical" data from a table on a web page, a year at a time, but these only exist up to two years ago, e.g. 2020 when it is 2022.
+If yo do this after mid-year there is a gap in the EC data, e.g. doing this in November 2022 there is a gap for the early months of 2021.
+A workaround is to use as-run river extractions from LiveOcean forcing files, which are created using code in LO/extract/river.

 OUTPUT: